-Source: Mayhew and Reilly (2007) Table C3
+Source: Mayhew and Reilly (2007b) Table C3

 The likelihood of being a victim of crime varies by ethnicity.
-Among both Māori and Pacific peoples, 47 percent of adults had experienced some form of criminal victimisation in 2005.
+Among both Māori and Pacific peoples aged 15 years and over, 47 percent had experienced some form of criminal victimisation in 2005.
 This compared with 43 percent of Asians and 37 percent of Europeans.
-The high rates for Māori and Pacific peoples are likely to be due, at least in part, to these populations having a high incidence of other risk factors associated with victimisation - for instance they are more likely to be young, to be unemployed, to be sole parents and to live in more socio-economically deprived areas.
+The high rates for Māori and Pacific peoples are likely to be due, at least in part, to these populations having a high incidence of other risk factors associated with victimisation - for instance they are more likely to be young, to be unemployed, to be sole parents and to live in more socioeconomically deprived areas.

 Māori had a relatively high rate of victimisation for confrontational offences: 14 percent for offences committed by partners, and 11 percent both for offences committed by people well known to them and for offences committed by other offenders.
-For Māori women, the risk of being assaulted or threatened by a partner was three times the average (18 percent compared with 6 percent for all respondents).
+For Maori women, the risk of being assaulted or threatened by a partner was three times the average (18 percent compared with 6 percent for all respondents).
 Comparable figures for Pacific peoples are not reliable owing to the small size of the sample.